Lowest To Highest

 • Get your permits!
 Permits are like ballot votes.
 Show the system you’re using the parks and wildernesses, and you help keep them open.
 It’s also smart to have them in case you encounter a ranger 😉 If you are sleeping in Death Valley National Park (and you will be), you must have a permit; get one at Furnace Creek.
 Entering the Whitney Zone requires a permit.
 I have marked private property and noted BLM on my map as much as possible.
 Bear vaults are required for Whitney Zone overnights.

-• Carry electrolytes.
+• Carry heavy-duty electrolytes.
+Sorry, NUUN just doesn’t cut it.
 As a former RN, I always recommend stronger electrolytes like Hammer Endurolytes, available at REI or Amazon, and most big bicycle shops.
 They will come in handy, especially on the brutal Telescope Peak climb.
+IYKYK.

 • Carry a sun umbrella like the Swing Trek Liteflex silver umbrella.
 There isn’t very much shade on this route.
 Long sleeves and pants might seem hotter, but wear them: you are actually keeping sweat on your body where it can do its job, and preventing sun stroke.
 If it is really hot and/or you’re in trouble, cover up!
 Wet cloth next to your skin is a GOOD thing.